Beginner's Jazz Guitar Lesson

 It's important to understand how barre chords work, but once you do finally conquer them, you may find they are pretty much redundant!

 - You can reduce chords to a 3- note version that sounds clearer and better in most situations.
 Learning these was probably the best single improvement I made to my playing, specifically as an accompanist.

 - Examples of these chords are given below, in the context of a jazz standard

-- Notice that the m7 (minor 7th) chord shape is identical to the shape for a 7th chord one string lower
+- Notice that the m7 (minor 7th) chord shape is identical to the shape for a 7th chord one string lower, so learning to use one shape and switching it across one string can pay dividends very quickly.

 - This chord progression is one of the most common in all styles of music, and it's part of the ii-V or ii-V-I chord progression you will find in all styles of music.